rherrmann/eclipse-extras/CONTRIBUTING.md

 Now you are ready to hack the sources.
 If you wish to verify the setup, you can run the test suite.
 The launch configuration to run all tests is called _All Tests_

-Extras for Eclipse uses Maven/Tycho to build, the [main pom](https://github.com/rherrmann/eclipse-extras/blob/main/pom.xml) file can be found at the root of the repository.
+Extras for Eclipse uses the Maven/Tycho build tool, the [main pom](https://github.com/rherrmann/eclipse-extras/blob/main/pom.xml) file can be found at the root of the repository.

 # Project License:  Eclipse Public License